lbechberger/LearningPsychologicalSpaces/Shapes/README.md

 ## Multidimensional Scaling

+The folder `mds` contains various scripts for transforming the given data set from pairwise similarity ratings into a conceptual space.

 ### Preprocessing

 In order to make the original data processible by our scripts, please run the script `preprocess.py` as follows from the project's root directory: